 The surroundings around Maria de la Salut are characterized by rural idyll; vineyards, almond groves and orchards, which through the four phases of the year cast new colors over the landscape.

-Sights may be right on the verge of exaggeration, but you will find some beautiful examples of rural architecture that characterize these areas of Mallorca.
+Attractions may be right on the verge of exaggeration, but you will find some beautiful examples of rural architecture that characterize these rural areas of Mallorca.

 The parish church in Maria de la Salut stands beautifully on the highest point of the village.
 Although the church may look primitive at first glance, there are a myriad of beautiful treasures and decorations to be found as soon as you get close and inside.
 In particular, you will notice the fourth chapel on the left, which bears the image of Julià (Julian) Font of Roig, son of the city and co-founder of the Dominican convent in Manacor, and generally an important figure in the history of Maria de la Salut.

 Finca Son Roig is a historic manor house from the 16th century, which i.a. was the birthplace of one of the village’s eldest sons, Julian Font i Roig, co-founder of several monasteries in Mallorca.
 Font in Roig’s penetrating reverence and generosity has given him status as a saint on the local grounds.